 Brothers, I am certainly in full accord with the plans of the National Organization Committee, and Brother Upham needs no assurance from the Division of Massachusetts, he knows how we stand, he knows what the explanation is of the fact that only a third of our Camps have subscribed.
 But after you have heard their arguments and after the Encampment has taken action during the sessions, just remember that behind all of their efforts, the tremendous effort they are putting on, the worth-while efforts, the best effort that has ever been put forth by any committee-back of that effort we have got to have an unofficial council of men who are interested solely for the good of the Order and not because they are running for any office.
 Now, I would just like to say, as I had jurisdiction over the nine Divisions up in that section this year, that in the Division of Maine the plan was followed out to a certain extent and actually produced results.
-Maine, I believe, shows the first gain for several years, but the banner Division in that section -I don't think there is a representative here at this meeting is the Rhode Island Division in this work.
-Last spring I laid out a plan of action and policy for the Rhode Island Division which they followed very faithfully and for the first time in five years the Division of Rhode Island showed a substantial net gain of between ten and fifteen per cent in the March quarter and a similar gain in the June quarter, probably the largest percentage gain of any of the northeasterly Divisions this year, and obviously because they followed out a general scheme based on this work of the National Organization Committee backed up by the Passe)
+Maine, I believe, shows the first in or s ver l pars, but the banner Division in that section -I don't think there is a representative here at this meetingis the Rhode Island Division in this work.
+Last spring I laid the hey followed very subfully and for the first time in five years the Division of Rhod Island showed a substantial net gain of between ten and fifteen per cent in the March quarter and a similar gain in the June quarter, probably the largest percentage gain of any of the northeasterly Divisions this year and obviously because they followed out a general scheme based on this work of the National Organization Committee backed by the Passel vou.
+(Applause).